 The Trap of Words and Time

-The true self is not a definition.
-It’s the quiet space beneath thought, the awareness that remains when we stop labeling.
-This is why no one can give you the answer in words.
+The true self is not a definition, which is why it is so hard for the thought mind to grasp and why it literally can not.
+It’s the quiet space beneath thought, the awareness that remains when we stop labeling and simply are.
+This is why no one, even your own mind, can give you the answer in words.
 It must be experienced in silence, in the pause between thoughts.

 It’s not a puzzle to solve but a state to experience.
 The moment you feel it, you understand.
 But to reach this understanding, you must let go of the need to name or categorize.
-You must immerse yourself in the now.
+You must immerse yourself in the present moment.

 A Guided Exercise to Experience Presence

 Here’s a simple practice you can try.
-It can take 10–15 minutes, but even two minutes is enough to begin.
+It can take 10 to 15 minutes, but even two minutes is enough to begin and start to understand the difference between who you think you are and who you really are.

 Step 1: Settle In